GRocha05/simple-css-wave-gradient/README.md

 # simple-css-wave-gradient
-A simple static css wave made with javascript
+A basic static css wave made with javascript!!
+You can manipulate whatever you need super easily.
+Change the color of the gradient on the css file and the wave form on the javascript file.
+Hope you like it!!